studentkittens/moosecat/README.rst

     **Fast** and intellgigent searching.

-    A SQLite cache is built on startup, and is used instead of MPD's internal search commands.
+    A SQLite cache is built on startup, and is used instead of musicpd's internal search commands.
 On the next startup it is loaded from disk which is a lot faster if the server is on a remote machine. \*